Koh-i-noor Progresso Woodless Colored Pencils

 Koh-i-noor Progresso Woodless Colored Pencils Review

-A unique offering by Koh-i-noor, these colored pencils contain no outside wood body and instead the entire diameter is usable pigmented lead.
-The lead is injected with special oils so as to allow dense, lively strokes strokes of color to come off when applied to paper.
+A unique offering by Koh-i-noor, these colored pencils contain no outside wood body and, instead, the entire diameter is usable pigmented lead.
+The lead is injected with special oils so as to allow dense, lively strokes of color to come off when applied to paper.
 The large 7.6mm diameter lead tip means that you can produce a lot of color with these and cover a lot of area.
 However, not having the wood outer layer does mean these aren’t quite as strong as conventional pencils.
 Packs come in 12 to 24.

 Visual Appeal – 3.5/5

 Overall the color layers smoothly and easily.
 The intensity range is pretty well-controlled by altering how much pressure you apply, and it can really lay down some intense hues when you want.
 The lead isn’t quite as hard as some of the higher-end brands so mixing and blending isn’t as easy (still not bad), but this is partially due to the fact that there is no hard wood frame to support super soft lead.
 The color options are a bit limited, with a majority of the 12-pack options being all the same color and the largest variety pack only being 24.
 Because of the limited color options, you will likely have to have a supplemental set that has more of the colors you will need on a more complex art piece.

 Usability and durability – 3.5/5